 - We will attempt to create a "virtual waiting room" to reduce the amount of time spent in the reception area.
 To facilitate this process, we have activated "2-way text messaging" through our website.
 When you arrive at the office, we ask that you remain in your vehicle, and call us or send a text message to (973) 361-4018 with the patient's first and last name and a message indicating you have arrived (ie. "John Smith has arrived").
 When we are ready to see you, we will call/text you back and request that you come in for your appointment.
 At the conclusion of the appointment, patients will have the option to "check out virually."
 Subsequent appointments can be made over the phone or via the text messaging system, and payments can be made over the phone or online via our website.

 - Anyone entering the office will be required to wear a mask over their mouth and nose and will be asked to clean their hands with sanitizer upon entry.

 - We will be using a touchless infrared thermometer to take each patient's (and parent's) temperature.
 Any patient with a temperature above 100.4 degrees will be asked to reschedule the appointment.

 - Our team members will each be screened daily upon arrival to the office to rule out fever or symptoms of illness.

 - We have installed a protective acrylic barrier at the reception desk, and our administrative team will be wearing surgical masks.

-- We have ordered medical-grade air purifiers (JADE SCA5000C) to be utilized in both the reception area and treatment area.
+- We have medical-grade air purifiers (JADE SCA5000C) being utilized in both the reception area and treatment area.